Matt-Crow/Orpheus/README.md

 ### Prerequisites

-In order to run the program, you must have Java installed.
-[Download](https://www.java.com/en/) The Program currently uses ANT to build the project, but I plan on switching to Gradle soon.
+In order to run the program, you must have Java installed, which you can download [here](https://www.java.com/en/).
+The Program currently uses ANT to build the project, but I plan on switching to Gradle soon.
 I always just have Netbeans 8.2 perform the building and running, but if you just plan on running the JAR file, then you needn't install any of these tools, just Java.